|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 Algebra Competency Exam (ACE)

 The ACE is not a placement test.
 The Intermediate Algebra Competency Exam (ACE) is offered to students new to Santa Rosa Junior College (SRJC) who need to fulfill the SRJC math requirement for an Associate Degree.
 The ACE is a 29 question exam with a time limit of 2 hours and 45 minutes.
 The test covers topics from intermediate algebra.
 Non-graphing calculators are provided, as graphing calculators are not allowed.
 Please be advised that this exam is not transferable, and it is not part of the math course sequence.
 Students will be allowed to attempt the exam twice per term.
 In the event that a student does not pass the exam on the first attempt, a personalized study plan and review material will be provided within the online testing program to assist in preparation for the second attempt.
 This study plan will be available for 16 weeks.
-Contact an Assessment & GED Services Center to make an appointment.
+Contact the Student Sucess and Assessment Center to make an appointment.
 Catalog rights determine which math competency exam a student may complete.
-To make an appointment or for more information contact Assessment & GED Services at (707) 527-4661.
+To make an appointment or for more information contact Student Success and Assessment Services at (707) 527-4661.

 Graduation Math Competency Exam (GMCT)

 The GMCT is not a placement test.
 The Graduation Mathematics Competency Exam is available to students who are ready to graduate and who have not fulfilled the SRJC Math requirement for an Associate Degree.
 A score of 24 out of 40 is required to pass the test.
 Students who do not achieve a passing score will be allowed to retest the following fall, spring, or summer term.
 To prepare for and/or review for the GMCT, students currently enrolled at SRJC may contact the College Skills Department at the Santa Rosa Campus, (707) 527-4834, or at the Petaluma Campus, (707) 778-3950.
 Please be advised that this exam is not transferable, and it is not part of the math course sequence.
-Study Guides are also available at Assessment & GED Services Centers and also online.
+Study Guides are also available at the Student Success and Assessment Center and also online.
 Beginning fall semester 2009 the GMCT is not applicable for new students to SRJC.
 Catalog rights determine which math competency exam a student may complete.
-To make an appointment or for more information contact Assessment & GED Services at (707) 527-4661.
+To make an appointment or for more information contact Student Success and Assessment Services at (707) 527-4661.

 Placement Test Results